gkotula/WebViewThreadsBug/README.md

 ## Expected behavior

-I have a hunch that this thread creation was not expected behavior, so I added another test case to the project that showed very different results.
+I have a hunch that this thread creation is not expected behavior, so I added another test case to the project that showed very different results.
 In the `MainActivity` you will see two different methods to construct the `WebViewClient`; the default setup will show you the thread spawning behavior, but repeating the steps above with the other setup shows what I think is expected